itz-winter/kelpyyium-bot/README.md

 Follow these steps to build the project:

 1. **Clone the Repository**
-   - Clone the repository to your local machine:
      ```powershell
      git clone <repository-url>
-     cd kelpyyium
+     cd <repository-directory>
      ```

 2. **Install Dependencies**
    - Maven will automatically download and install the required dependencies during the build process.

 3. **Build the Project**
-   - Run the following command to build the project and create a fat JAR:
      ```powershell
-     mvn clean package
+     mvn clean compile package
      ```
-   - The output JAR file will be located in the `target` directory, named something like `discord-server-bot-1.0.0.jar`.
+   - The output JAR file will be located in the `target` directory, named something like `kelpyyium-1.0.0.jar`.

 ## Running the Bot

-1. **Navigate to the Target Directory**
-   - Change to the `target` directory:
-     ```powershell
-     cd target
+1. **Copy the compiled JAR file out of the `target` directory**.
+2. **Run the bot using the following command:**
+     ```batch
+     @echo off
+     java -Xmx2G -Xms1G -jar kelpyyium-1.0.0.jar nogui
+     pause
      ```

-2. **Run the JAR File**
-   - Execute the JAR file using the following command:
-     ```powershell
-     java -jar kelpyyium-1.0.0.jar
-     ```
+       - This command allocates a maximum of 2GB of RAM and a minimum of 1GB to the bot.
+Adjust these values as needed based on your system's resources.

+3. **Ensure the bot is running and connected to Discord**.
+You should see log messages indicating that the bot has started successfully.

+## __Running the bot for the first time will generate the necessary configuration files and directories if they do not already exist.__

 ## Configuration